Square and Circle Club: Founding

 The Square and Circle Club was founded in 1924 by seven young Chinese American women who were members of the Chinese Congressional Church, now known as the Chinese Congregational United Church of Christ.
 The seven original founding members were first president Alice Fong Yu, Anne Lee Leong, Ivy Lee Mah, Bessie Wong Shum, Daisy K. Wong and Daisy L. Wong.
-The group soon expanded to sixteen members, and would continue to grow before stabilizing at encompassing an average of eighty members at any given time.
+The group soon expanded to 16 members, and would continue to grow before stabilizing at encompassing an average of 80 members at any given time.

 The Square and Circle Clubs status as the first Chinese American women's service organization allowed its early members to invent a new tradition in the public service club space.
 The club was the first Chinese American women's service club to exist as its own independent entity rather than a women's axillary branch of a church or men's service organization.
 As such, early members of the club were able to decide for themselves what this kind of women's service club should be.
-While they were certainly influenced by both the Chinese and American traditions of women's public service, they had no strict models to base their organization off of, allowing them the freedom to innovate for themselves.
+While they were certainly influenced by both the Chinese and American traditions of women's public service, they had no strict models on which to base their organization, allowing them the freedom to innovate for themselves.